Emergency Dentistry in Naperville, IL

 How we help

-Same-day emergency appointments, advanced diagnostics, effective pain relief, and the full range of emergency treatments — from root canals to extractions to trauma repair.
+Same-day appointments, advanced diagnostics, and fast pain relief, backed by the full range of emergency treatments from root canals to extractions to trauma repair.

-Don't wait with dental pain — call us now and we'll see you today.
+Dental pain won't wait, and neither should you.
+Call us now and we'll see you today.

 Toothaches

-When a toothache strikes, it can be debilitating.
-Severe tooth pain often signals an infection, deep cavity, or cracked tooth that needs immediate attention.
-We diagnose the cause and provide effective pain relief — often in the same visit.
+A toothache can be debilitating when it hits.
+Often that severe tooth pain points to an infection, a deep cavity, or a cracked tooth demanding immediate attention.
+We pinpoint the cause and deliver effective pain relief, frequently in the same visit.

 Root Canal Therapy

-A root canal saves a severely infected or decayed tooth by removing the damaged tissue inside.
-Symptoms include swelling, sensitivity to temperature, and severe throbbing pain.
-Modern root canal treatment is comfortable, effective, and often the best way to save your natural tooth.
+By clearing away the damaged tissue inside, a root canal rescues a severely infected or decayed tooth.
+Watch for swelling, sensitivity to temperature, and severe throbbing pain.
+Comfortable and effective, modern root canal treatment is often the best way to save your natural tooth.

 Tooth Extractions

-When a tooth is too damaged to save, extraction provides immediate pain relief and prevents the spread of infection.
-Thanks to modern anesthetics and Dr. Brammeier's experience, extractions are far less painful than ever before — many patients report little or no discomfort.
+Once a tooth is too damaged to save, tooth extraction brings immediate pain relief and stops the spread of infection.
+Modern anesthetics and Dr. Brammeier's experience have made extractions far less painful than they used to be, with many patients reporting little or no discomfort.
+If you tend to feel nervous, calming sedation keeps you comfortable throughout the procedure.

 Traumatic Injuries